RobbieGM/cadence/README.md

 - No server should be necessary
 - Modal dialog fixes
   - Need to reduce animation jank, should probably ditch native &lt;dialog&gt; since it uses slow CSS selector \[open\]
-- Well-defined height for clipboard image in empty state so it doesn't cause layout shift
 - TensorFlow bundle size reduction (there's a tutorial on this somewhere)
 - navigator.storage.persist
 - Closing and reopening modal dialog should reset tab focus to first element